Local Insights February 18, 2026 • Joseph E. Haberl

 Comparing Lavallette With Other Ocean County Condo Markets

-Community Typical Condo Appeal Buyer Profile
+Community Typical Condo Appeal Buyer Profile Market Notes

-Lavallette Smaller-scale developments, walkable, quieter Seasonal owners, downsizers
+Lavallette Smaller-scale developments, walkable, quieter Seasonal owners, downsizers Limited inventory, strong upkeep

-Seaside Heights Larger complexes, rental-friendly Investors, vacation buyers
+Seaside Heights Larger complexes, rental-friendly Investors, vacation buyers Broader price range, active nightlife

-Ortley Beach Mix of townhomes and condos Families, second-home buyers
+Ortley Beach Mix of townhomes and condos Families, second-home buyers Competitive with Lavallette

-Point Pleasant Beach Limited condo inventory, strong demand Commuters, year-round residents
+Point Pleasant Beach Limited condo inventory, strong demand Commuters, year-round residents Higher HOA fees typical

-If you’re comparing options across the Shore, you might find our guide to buying waterfront property helpful for understanding insurance and maintenance factors unique to coastal living.
+Lavallette's boutique condo market appeals to those who prioritize serenity and location over nightlife or high-density complexes.
+If you're comparing options across the Shore, our guide to buying waterfront property covers insurance and maintenance factors unique to coastal living.

 Navigating Financing and Ownership Considerations